obhq/obliteration/README.md

 ### Additional informations

 [PS4 Developer Wiki](https://www.psdevwiki.com/ps4) has a lot of useful information about the PS4 internal.
 We also have a PS4 reverse engineering [project](https://github.com/obhq/reverse-engineering).

+## Code contribution

+If you want to make some contributions but don't know what to work on you can look for `TODO` comment or `todo!` macro invocation in the source code.
+You can also take a look on the unassigned issues.

 ## License